Health Care Guide Information

 Symptoms of Multiple Myeloma?

-In the initial stages, myeloma doesn’t show symptoms but symptoms worsen in later stages.
-Sometimes myeloma is detected in routine checkups.
-Like high levels of antibodies in blood and urine tests.
+In the initial stages, myeloma doesn’t show symptoms, but symptoms worsen in later stages.
+Myeloma is sometimes detected during routine checkups, like high levels of antibodies in blood and urine tests.
 However, the following are the signs and symptoms of multiple myeloma.

-• Bone pain: A low level of calcium in bones may lead to bone pains.
-If cancer appears in the bone marrow over production of cancer cells in the bone may weaken the bone which leads to pain.
+Bone pain: A low level of calcium in bones may lead to bone pain.
+If cancer appears in the bone marrow over overproduction of cancer cells in the bone may weaken the bone, which leads to pain.
 Bone pain is the first sign of multiple myeloma.

-• Forgetfulness: High levels of calcium level in the blood may affect brain function which causes forgetfulness.
+Forgetfulness: High levels of calcium in the blood affect brain function, which causes forgetfulness.

-• Bone fracture: Due to the release of calcium from bones, bones become weak and fragile, leading to uncomplicated fractures.
-In severe cases, bone fractures occur even when resting or walking.
+Bone fracture: Due to the release of calcium from bones, bones become weak, leading to complicated fractures.
+In severe cases, bone fractures occur even when resting or while walking.

-• Hyper-calcemic: High level of calcium in the blood, which may lead to symptoms like constipation, nausea, confusion, increased thrust, and frequent urination due to kidneys over-functioning.
+Hyper-calcemic: High level of calcium in the blood, which may lead to symptoms like constipation, nausea, confusion, increased thirst, and frequent urination due to the kidneys over-functioning.

 What Are The Risk Factors?

-The exact cause of multiple myeloma is still unknown, but there are certain risk factors that may contribute to its development.
+The exact cause of multiple myeloma is still unknown, but certain risk factors may contribute to its development.

-• Genetics/Family History: Myeloma may be a change in genes from the parent or any other in the blood relation.
+• Genetics/Family History: Myeloma may be a change in genes from the parents or any other in blood relation.

-• Radiation Exposure: Unnecessary radiation exposure may cause the chemistry of cells involved in myeloma.
+• Radiation Exposure: Unnecessary radiation exposure may cause the chemistry of the cells involved in myeloma.

-• Exposure to Strong Chemicals: People with strong exposure to chemicals like benzenes, chemotherapy drugs, benzene, or pesticides are at high risk of developing myeloma.
-People working in plastic manufacturing or re-cycling factories are at higher risk of developing multiple myeloma
+• Exposure to Strong Chemicals: People with strong exposure to chemicals like benzene, chemotherapy drugs, benzene, or pesticides are at high risk of developing myeloma.
+People working in plastic manufacturing or recycling factories are at higher risk of developing multiple myeloma.

-• Age Factor: Myeloma usually affects people of age above 60.
+• Age Factor: Myeloma usually affects people aged above 60.

 Diagnostic Tests for Multiple Myeloma: